• Skip to primary navigation

 Notes

-• Recipe makes four large servings, or six side dish servings.
+• Servings: Recipe makes four large servings, or six side dish servings.
 Serve soup with your favorite toppings, crusty bread, or a side salad for a complete meal.

-• Leftover potato soup can be stored in a tightly sealed container in the refrigerator for up to five days and reheats well.
+• Storage: Leftover potato soup can be stored in a tightly sealed container in the refrigerator for up to five days and reheats well.

-• For a thicker, richer soup, substitute whole milk with heavy cream or half & half.
+• For a thicker, richer soup: Substitute whole milk with heavy cream or half & half.

-• This soup is lightly seasoned and mild as written, and depends on the vegetable/chicken broth for flavor.
+• Seasoning: This soup is lightly seasoned and mild as written, and depends on the vegetable/chicken broth for flavor.
 If using a low sodium broth, I highly suggest adding ½ teaspoon of your favorite dried herbs, like thyme, oregano, or basil, for extra flavor.

 Nutrition Estimate